By Alyssa Davi, Parent Advocate

-Research connecting mitochondrial disease and many diverse medical problems is increasing.
-Dr. James Anderson, the Director of Program Coordination at the National Institute of Health (NIH) stated that the NIH currently funds more than half a billion dollars in mitochondrial research.
+Research connecting mitochondrial dysfunction and many diverse medical problems is increasing.
+Dr. James Anderson, the Director of Program Coordination at the National Institutes of Health (NIH), stated that the NIH currently funds more than half a billion dollars in mitochondrial research.

-Why would mitochondrial disease be involved in such a vast array of disorders?
-The United Mitochondrial Disease Foundation states,
+Why would mitochondrial dysfunction or mitochondrial disease be involved in such a vast array of disorders?
+The United Mitochondrial Disease Foundation states that:

 Mitochondrial diseases are not one disease, but a group of metabolic diseases.
 These diseases result from failures of the mitochondria, specialized organelles present in almost every cell of the body